Notes on the Geography of Northern India: Cherrapunji and Shillong

 Charcoal goes some way toward explaining why the forests on the hills have been decimated.

 And now to the Calvinistic Methodists, beginning with this fine old squeeze stile.
-The denomination is Welsh, is formally the Presbyterian Church of Wales, and has nothing to do with Scotland.
+The denomination is Welsh and is formally the Presbyterian Church of Wales.
 It arose in the second half of the 18th century and until 1840 turned over the funds it raised for missionary activity to the London Missionary Society.
-When that organization began to look askance at the Welsh theology, the Welsh created that own missionary society.
+When that organization began to look askance at the Welsh theology, the Welsh created their own missionary society.